dancmc/InstaClone/README.txt

 Making API calls
-- Just call methods in InstaApi.java which take various parameters + a Retrofit Callback<String> object (because they are all asynchronous)
+- Just call methods in InstaApi.java which take various parameters and return a retrofit Call<String> object
+- You can call execute (synchronous) or enqueue(Callback<String> callback) (asynchronous, recommended)
 - 2 ways to deal with this :
     1. Pass in your own Retrofit Callback<String> implementation, but then you need to parse the String to JSONObjects and extract success/failure etc
-    2. Use InstaApi.generateCallback to generate a Callback<String> object for you, which you then pass to the InstaApi methods
+    2. Use InstaApi.generateCallback to generate a Callback<String> object for you, which you then pass to enqueue
         a.
 InstaApi.generateCallback takes a context object and your concrete implementation of InstaApiCallback
         b.
 InstaApiCallback only needs you to implement the success method, but you can also override failure and networkFailure methods
         c. success is called when we receive a JSON reply from the server and it contains success : true, failure is called when it contains success : false, networkFailure is called when something goes wrong